-From a Public Health point of view, health economics is just one of many disciplines that may be used to analyse issues of health and health care, in particular as one of the set of analytical methods labelled health services research.
+From a Public Health point of view, health economics is just one of many disciplines that may be used to analyse issues of health and health care, specifically as one of the set of analytical methods labelled Health Services Research.
 But from an economics point of view, health economics is simply one of many topics to which economic principles and methods can be applied.
 So, in describing the principles of health economics, we are really setting out the principles of economics and how they might be interpreted in the context of health and health care.
-As Morris, Devlin and Parkin (2007) put it: Health economics is the application of economic theory, models and empirical techniques to the analysis of decision-making by individuals, health care providers and governments with respect to health and health care.
+As Morris, Devlin Parkin and Spencer (2012) put it: Health economics is the application of economic theory, models and empirical techniques to the analysis of decision-making by individuals, health care providers and governments with respect to health and health care.

 There are many different definitions of economics, but a definition given in a popular introductory textbook (Begg, Fischer and Dornbusch, 2005) is instructive: The study of how society decides what, how and for whom to produce.
 In analysing these issues, health economics attempts to apply the same analytical methods that would be applied to any good or service that the economy produces.
 However, it also always asks if the issues are different in health care.